JohnKlaras/favorite-things-js/README.md

 ## Technologies Used

 _I used Photoshop to do a fancy fade on the pic.
-I also added an audio player._
+I also added an audio player.
+Song stolen from YouTube with Audio Hijack and edited in Ableton Live_

 ## Known Bugs